 Professor Johnson has received several fellowships including an Andrew W. Mellon fellowship in Humanistic Studies and awards from the Social Science Research Council, the American Institute for Maghrib Studies, and the National History Center.
 Before joining the History Department at City College, she taught African History at Lehman College.

 B.A., Brown University

 Decolonization, Humanitarianism and Human Rights, Public Health, International Organizations

-Claiming Sovereignty of Algeria: Health Care, Humanitarianism, and International Organizations, 1945-1962, (book manuscript in progress)
+Claiming Sovereignty of Algeria: Health Care, Humanitarianism, and International Organizations, 1945-1962, (under contract with the University of Pennsylvania Press)

 "Humanize the Conflict: Algerian health care organizations and propaganda campaigns, 1954-1962,” (November 2012), International Journal of Middle East Studies.
 Link

 Book Review: Ali Boumendjel: Une affaire française, une histoire algérienne, by Malika Rahal, H-France Review H-France Review Vol. 11 (September 2010), No. 204.
 Link